 This course provides hands on experience with mainstream circuit technology.
 This shall be accomplished with a set of laboratory experiments that introduce increasingly more complex circuits and techniques.
 Successful completion of each lab assignment shall 1) require a written report detailing the design solution(s), 2) require the construction of one or more circuits, and 3) require a demonstration that the constructed circuits work properly.
-Prerequisite: must be concurrently enrolled in EE 319.
+Prerequisite: EE 2305 or ENGR 2305 or concurrent enrollment.

 EE 321.
 Digital Logic.
 3 Hours.

 This course provides a detailed knowledge of Boolean algebra and its application in digital design.
 It provides an in-depth coverage of combinational logic circuit analysis and minimalization and design techniques.
 It also covers the basic concepts of sequential circuits including the use of state diagrams and state tables to represent the behavior of sequential circuits.
+Co-requisite: EE 322.
 Prerequisite: MATH 2413.

 EE 322.
 Digital Logic Laboratory.
 1 Hour.